How To Treat Skin Burns From Hot Water | Quick Relief Guide

 • Pain management supports comfort during healing;

-• Nutritional support accelerates repair;
+• Nutritional support helps tissue repair;